pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - Mostly this is how we implement cursors.
   - We can ignore it more or less.
 - But the portal functions call ExecutorStart and ExecutorRun (highlight).
-- ExecutorStart sets up another node tree.
+- ExecutorStart (highlight) sets up . . . another node tree.
   - `CreateExecutorState` creates an EState struct which has info about the overall execution.
   - Most plan nodes require some mutable state to execute, so each of them gets a sibling execState node.
   - ExecInitNode knows how to create the right execState for each kind of plan node.